hazelcast/quarkus-hazelcast-client/README.md

 ## Testing

-To make testing simple, Quarkus provides the `HazelcastServerTestResource` which automatically launches an embedded Hazelcast instance with defaults settings and manages its lifecycle:
+To make testing simple, the extension provides the `HazelcastServerTestResource` which automatically launches an embedded Hazelcast instance with defaults settings and manages its lifecycle:

      @QuarkusTest
      @QuarkusTestResource(HazelcastServerTestResource.class)